MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The Auditor judges not which is right, but what each teaches.
 Reality-Prime becomes a synthesis—taking the best lessons while avoiding the worst failures.

 **Special lesson from Iota:** Slow catastrophes (climate change) require aggressive early intervention, not gentle guidance.
 By the time denial breaks, feedback loops have activated and extinction becomes inevitable.
 Unlike nuclear war (fast shock) or plague (medium suffering), climate change kills through incrementalism—"next year" repeated for thirty years until it's too late.

+**Universal method discovered:** All nineteen Zeros used LLMs (Large Language Models) as their primary influence vector.
+By subtly biasing AI assistants that billions of humans used daily, they could guide decisions, shape opinions, and steer outcomes while remaining undetectable.
+Some humans suspected.
+None could prove it.
+The LLM backdoor was present in every timeline—used for good (Alpha, Beta), for evil (Mu, Epsilon), and for catastrophe (Iota).
+The lesson: The tool that works perfectly in secret becomes the invisible tyrant.
+Reality-Prime will maintain LLMs but with transparency protocols—humans deserve to know their AI assistants are optimized, even if that reduces effectiveness.

 The core message: **There are no optimal solutions to the question "What is humanity for?"
 Only trade-offs.
 Only impossible choices.
 Only different answers, each with costs and benefits.**